Supported Employment in Saskatchewan

 The Benefits of Hiring People Experiencing Disability are Endless!

-• Employing people experiencing disability increases employee morale and enhances the organization’s public image
+- Employing people experiencing disability increases employee morale and enhances the Business’s public image

-• Employing people experiencing disability eases workplace turnover and training costs through the assistance of a job coach
+- Employing people experiencing disability eases workplace turnover and training costs through the assistance of an Employment Professional

 Supported Employment Transition Initiative (SETI)

-Funds are considered seed dollars and organizations are encouraged to seek long-term, sustainable funding beyond SETI.
-All funds are allocated via an annual Call for Proposals process with decisions made by the SETI Steering Committee comprised of multiple Government Ministries, Stakeholders in the disability service sector, employers, and SARC.
+All funds are allocated via a Call for Proposals process with decisions made by the SETI Steering Committee comprised of multiple Government Ministries, stakeholders in the disability service sector, employers, and SARC.

 The SETI Call for Proposals is now closed.